• Skip to primary navigation

 How to make easy blueberry muffins

-Preheat oven to 200C / 400 F / Gas mark 6) .
-Always pre-heat the oven so you can get an accurate cooking time at the correct temperature.
+Preheat oven to 200C / 400 F / Gas mark 6).
+Always preheat the oven so you can get an accurate cooking time at the correct temperature.

 Mix the muffins

-These blueberry muffins are made using the dry/wet method of mixing, which means you mix the dry ingredients together in one bowl, then mix the wet ingredients in another bowl.
+These blueberry muffins are made using the dry/wet method of mixing, which means you mix the dry ingredients together in one bowl, and then mix the wet ingredients in another bowl.
 Then you tip the wet into the dry and give a quick mix to combine.
 Easy peasy.

 Flour being sifted into a bowl.